Fluorescence calorimetry of an ion crystal: Measuring the temperature of large crystals with light

 \subsection{Experimental parameters}

-Modelling the dynamics of resonance fluorescence requires taking into account the coupled equations of internal and external degrees of freedom of the ions forming the crystal.
+Modeling the dynamics of resonance fluorescence requires taking into account the coupled equations of internal and external degrees of freedom of the ions forming the crystal.
 For a large crystal this is a formidable task.
-This complexity can be significantly reduced in the case of Doppler cooling, and more generally, when the characteristic frequency scales are orders of magnitude larger than the recoil frequency $\omega_R=\hbar k^2/(2M)$.
+This complexity can be significantly reduced in the case of Doppler cooling, and more generally, when the characteristic frequency scales are orders of magnitude larger than the recoil frequency $\omega_R=\hbar k^2/2M$.
 These assumptions are valid for the parameters of typical experimental ion-trap settings.
 For example, in the TACTICa experiment\,\cite{Berning:2019,Stopp:2019,Hass:2020} the crystals are composed of $^{40}$Ca$^+$ trapped ions.
-The secular trap frequencies $\omega_{x,y,z}/(2\pi)$ are lower than 0.5\,MHz and determine the smallest characteristic frequency of the motion (provided the system is sufficiently far away from structural instabilities\,\cite{Birkl_1994,DubinONeilRMP:1999,Fishman:2008}).
-The natural linewidth of the S$_{1/2}$ to P$_{1/2}$ transition in $^{40}$Ca$^+$ near 397\,nm is $\gamma/(2\pi)$ = 21.6\,MHz which corresponds to a lifetime of 6.904(26)\,ns\,\cite{hettrich}.
+The secular trap frequencies $\omega_\text{x,y,z}/2\pi$ are lower than \gm{1 MHz (see Appendix \ref{app_osc})} and determine the smallest characteristic frequency of the motion (provided the system is sufficiently far away from structural instabilities\,\cite{Birkl_1994,DubinONeilRMP:1999,Fishman:2008}).
+The natural linewidth of the S$_{1/2}$ to P$_{1/2}$ transition in $^{40}$Ca$^+$ near 397\,nm is $\gamma/2\pi$ = 21.6\,MHz which corresponds to a lifetime of 6.904(26)\,ns\,\cite{hettrich}.
 The recoil frequency is $\omega_R=2\pi\times31.5$\,kHz, thus it is one order of magnitude smaller than the characteristic frequencies determining the crystal dynamics.
-The time scale $\tau_{cool}$ of the mechanical effects of light is of the order of 100\,$\mu$s for a single ion driven below saturation, see Appendix \ref{app_ld}.
-When $N$ ions of the crystals are driven below saturation, then the cooling time scale is of the order of $\tau_{cool}/N$ but still significantly longer than the lifetime of the excited state \cite{Wunderlich:2005}.
-This time scale separation is the regime at the basis of our treatment.
+The time scale $\tau_\text{cool}$ of the mechanical effects of light is of the order of \gm{200\,$\mu$s} for a single ion driven below saturation (see Appendix \ref{app_ld}).
+When a single ion sympathetically cools a crystal composed of $N$ ions, a very rough estimate gives a cooling time that scales as $\tau_\text{cool,N}\sim N\tau_\text{cool}$.
+The same rough estimate allows us to give a figure of merit for the cooling timescale, if $M$ ions sympathetically cool the crystal and the ions are driven below saturation.
+In this case the cooling time decreases as $\tau_\text{cool,N}/M$ \cite{Morigi_2001}.
+As long as the cooling time scale is significantly longer than the lifetime of the excited state, we can apply the time scale separation ansatz at the basis of our treatment.